LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

  The air controller is, at its core, quite simple, yet it is absolutely fundamental to the atmospheric system.
 The air controller is the clock which triggers all continuous actions within the atmos system, such as vents distributing air or gas moving between tiles.
 The actions taken by the air controller are quite simple, and will be enumerated here.
 Much of the substance of the air ticker is due to the game's master controller, whose intricacies I will not delve into for this document.
 As such, this is a simplified list of the air controller's actions in a single tick:
 1. Rebuild Pipenets
-    - Runs each time SSAir processes, ensures that no pipenets sit unresolved
+    - Runs each time SSAir processes, sometimes out of order.
+It ensures that no pipenets sit unresolved or unbuilt
     - Calls `build_network()` on each `/obj/machinery/atmospherics` in the `pipenets_needing_rebuilt` list
 2. Pipenets
-    - Updates the internal gasmixes of attached pipe machinery, and reacting the gases in a pipeline
+    - Updates the internal gasmixes of attached pipe machinery, and reacts the gases in a pipeline
 	- Calls `process()` on each `/datum/pipenet` in the `networks` list
 3. Machinery
 	- Handles machines that effect atmospherics, think vents, the supermatter, pumps, all that